-In some cases, thieves actually bring a tow truck to elevate the car.
+In some cases, thieves bring a tow truck to elevate the car.
 While not as common, it has happened in the past.
 An experienced group working in tandem can remove all four wheels in under ten minutes if all goes well.
 Your goal as a car owner is to put up barriers that make the process of wheel removal take as long as possible.
 If a thief thinks that it will take too long to remove the tires from your car, or that the risk of getting caught is too high, he moves on to an easier vehicle.

 - Park your car in a closed garage whenever you can.
 If you live in an apartment or have a house without a garage, this is often not an option.
 However, a garage works as a barrier that has to be bypassed, and thieves usually have a harder time getting your car elevated in a garage without alerting anyone in the house.

 - Install a car alarm that includes sensors that attach to the wheels.
 The alarm detects when the car gets tilted, and the wheel sensors also detect when the wheels get tampered with.

 - Park in an area with a lot of traffic when out in public.
 The more car and foot traffic going by where you park, the less likely thieves want to risk detection by stealing wheels or tires in that area.
-Park in view of surveillance cameras whenever possible.
+Park where there are surveillance cameras whenever possible.

 - Turn your wheels when parking.
 This makes the wheels harder to remove because they get stuck in the wheel well.
 The car’s steering column lock makes it difficult for the thieves to turn the wheels forward again without a key in the ignition.